Page Banner

 CWSRF and DWSRF General Supplemental

-This fund is in addition to the annual base Capacity Grant allocated by EPA to the participating states.
+The BIL General Supplemental funding is in addition to the annual Base Capitalization Grant allocated by EPA to the participating states.

 CWSRF Emerging Contaminants